katelynrae/Documentation/docs/installation-guide.md

 Visit the [download page](https://networkcanvas.com/download.html), and download the SNAP version of each app you require.

-The latest alpha versions of the suite will soon be made available through the Snapcraft Store by searching for the names of the apps.
+The latest beta versions of the suite will soon be made available through the Snapcraft Store by searching for the names of the apps.
 For the time being these versions may not be fully functional.
 In particular, functions that require network or device access may not work correctly, or at all.